mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 ###### Configure Staticman

 Default settings have been provided in `_config.yml`.
 The important ones to set are  `provider: "staticman"`, `branch`, and `path`.
 View the [full list of configurations](https://github.com/eduardoboucas/staticman#jekyll-configuration).

+**Note:** Staticman is currently only compatible with GitHub based repositories.
+[Support for GitLab Pages](https://github.com/eduardoboucas/staticman/issues/22) is planned but not available yet.
+{: .notice--warning}

 **Branch setting:** This is the branch comment files will be sent to via pull requests.
 If you host your site on GitHub Pages it will likely be `master` unless your repo is setup as a project --- use `gh-pages` in that case.
 {: .notice--info}